mroth/nanogeoip/README.md

 ## Rust library

 For more information, see the [Rust Docs].
+(Note: these are only built online for tagged and pushed releases on crates.io, so you'll have to build locally if you need them right now.)

 [rust docs]: https://docs.rs/nanogeoip